asmcos/sniffer/README.md

-# httpdump
+#sniffer

-Httpdump capture http packet in gopacket(libpcap).
+sniffer capture http packet in gopacket(libpcap).

-The httpdump project captures packets through pcap and parses the http protocol.
+The sniffer project captures packets through pcap and parses the http protocol.
 The fetched results will be stored in the database.
 He also provides a webserver interface to view packet capture results.